joyent/triton-kbmapi/docs/index.md

 }
 ```

-Once we activate a recovery configuration already staged into all our active CNs using EDAR, each CN will update its local information accordingly and the KBMAPI's PIV token object will look as follows:
+Once we activate a recovery configuration already staged into all our active
+encrypted Compute Nodes, each CN will update its local information accordingly
+and the KBMAPI's PIV token object will look as follows:

 ```
 {